XITASO/mapek-bt/README.md

 bash ./ros_ws/evaluation/run_multi_experiment.sh
 ```
 The logs will be stored in a folder `log_dump` next to the ros_ws directory.

+If you want to reproduce the results for the experiment excluding the dependency graph, use the `exclude-dependency-graph` branch.

 ## Evaluation of log files
 To calculate the results in our table, for each table there are scripts in the [experiment_setup folder](./ros_ws/src/experiment_setup/experiment_setup/)